yochaigal/cairn/wip/2e/factions.md

 ### Faction Advantages

-Roll 2d20, first for the number of advantages the Faction has, then for each subsequent advantage.
+Roll 2d20, first for the number of advantages the faction has, then for each subsequent advantage.
 For example, if a "2" was rolled for the "# of Advantages" column, you would roll on the "Advantage" column twice, noting each result.
+Reroll repeated results.

 |         |                     |                |
 | ------- | ------------------- | -------------- |